dapr/go-sdk/Readme.md

-# Dapr SDK for Go
+# dapr SDK for Go

-This is the Dapr SDK for Go, based on the auto-generated proto client.<br>
+This is the dapr SDK (client) for Go.

-For more info on Dapr and gRPC, visit [this link](https://github.com/dapr/docs/tree/master/howto/create-grpc-app).

 ## Installation